astroML/sklearn_tutorial/examples/README.txt

-General-purpose and introductory examples for Machine Learning for Astronomy with scikit-learn
+Applications to experiment with scikit-learn tools.